unboxed/unboxed.co/README.md

 ## Adding to the 'people' page

 Upload caricatures at a size at or near to (212px * 425px), with a transparent background.
 This can be done with e.g. the Mac Preview app.

+## Removing someone from people

+Use `ruby 'lib/remove_person.rb'` to start the script to remove someone from the website.
+Type their proper full name into the script.

 ## Blog CSS Features